3 Key Metrics For Commercial Property Management Companies

 Operating Expense Ratio (OER)

 This metric measures the ratio of your operating expenses to your property’s income.
 A low operating expense ratio suggests you efficiently manage your property and keep costs low.
-A high operating expense ratio can indicate that you must reevaluate your expenses and look for ways to reduce costs.
+A high operating expense ratio can indicate that you must reevaluate or calculate the operating expense ratio and look for ways to reduce costs.

 As a commercial property management company, your job is to increase asset value.
 Maintaining a low operating expense ratio is imperative.
 It shows that you can do your job, and it provides the investor with confidence that they made the correct choice by hiring you.